tsdenouden/enoto-markdown/README.md

 Users can append commmon Markdown syntax to their string in the text editor.

 * Bold, Italic Text
-* Lists: Numbered lists & bulleted lists
+* Lists: numbered lists & bulleted lists
 * Links
 * Images
 * Tables

-Additionally, on mobile & smaller screen sizes, the way the Insert bar is presented to the user is modified by a few Javascript functions.
+Additionally, on mobile & smaller screen sizes, the way the insert bar is presented to the user is modified by a few Javascript functions.
 Instead of being an array of buttons, it becomes a dropdown menu that can be open & closed.
 On mobile, this dropdown menu is always invisible when the DOM is first loaded.

 #### 🔽 Download Files